LittleBiggler/CoResidence/README.md

 ## Model Comparison
 ![Model Comparison](final_score_matrix.jpg)

 I used XGBoost as a baseline model, because XGBoost allows for NaN values and handles sparse matrices.
 This allowed me to provide a comparison to imputed values without being forced into row-deletion, in order to meet the requirements of a model that cannot digest null values.
 Matrix stability cannot be assessed where null values exist, because an eigenvalue-style decompsition cannot be performed, and thus the calculations for matrix condition cannot be performed.

+While the IterativeImputer dataset appears to have the best scores, the red vs. green fields indicate matrix stability.
+Iterative Imputer produced unstable matrices, which in turn produce unreliable model results.

 ## Conclusion